 Horticulture businesses

-Persons (entities and their employees) who use poisons or carry out pest control activities at facilities used for horticulture businesses (such as recreational or sporting facilities) are affected by the change in legislation from 27 September 2021.
+Persons (entities and their employees) who use poisons or carry out pest control activities at facilities used for horticulture businesses (such as recreational or sporting facilities) are required to comply with the Medicines and Poisons Act 2019 (MPA).
 This includes workers such as:

 Legislation